Recognisability for generalised hierarchical pattern spaces of finite local complexity: Introduction

+Under the hypotheses of Theorem \ref{thm:recognisability}, a useful property is established in Theorem \ref{thm:finite languages of hierarchical}, that \(\Omega\) contains only finitely many different LI-classes \cite{BG13} (in Symbolic Dynamics terms: only finitely many `languages').
+Thus, some power \(\sub^N\) of substitution fixes LI-classes.
+With the above, this yields Corollary \ref{cor:uniqueness of pre-images}, that if \(\cK_{\cP}\) is connected (in particular, if \(\cP\) is non-periodic) then \(\cP\) has a unique pre-image and, conversely, \(\cP\) has multiple pre-images under \(\sub^N\) when \(\cK_{\cP}\) is disconnected.
+In the latter case, we say that \(\cP\) is discretely periodic (and discretely non-periodic otherwise).
+Note that this power cannot be dropped in general: discretely periodic points may have unique pre-images under smaller powers of substitution, even for the simple case of hulls of 1d patterns coming from (non-primitive) constant length substitutions, see Example \ref{exp:subs not LI}.

+By the above, we obtain a dichotomy result (see Corollary \ref{cor:injectivity dichotomy}), that substitution \(\sub \colon \Omega \to \Omega\) is injective if and only if each \(\cP \in \Omega\) is discretely non-periodic.
+In many standard classes of interest (such as hulls of FLC tilings or Delone sets), a return discreteness property holds (see Definition \ref{def:return discrete}), which ensures that all groups of periods are discrete.
+In this case, discrete periodicity is equivalent to periodicity, so that \(\sub \colon \Omega \to \Omega\) is injective if and only if \(\Omega\) has no periodic elements.

-In \cite[Theorem 4.4]{CS11}, Cortez and Solomyak show a partial recognisability result for tiling spaces generated by FLC, admissible stone inflations satisfying the non-periodic border condition.
+In \cite[Theorem 4.4]{CS11}, Cortez and Solomyak show a recognisability result for tiling spaces generated by FLC, admissible stone inflations satisfying the non-periodic border condition.
 They note the following open question: more generally, is it still true that non-periodic elements of a tiling space generated by an FLC stone inflation rule necessarily have unique pre-images under substitution?
-Since such systems are covered by Theorem \ref{thm:fibre size}, we have shown that this indeed holds, even in the wider framework of \(L\)-sub pattern spaces.
-Moreover, we have a converse: discretely periodic patterns necessarily have multiple pre-images, at least under some power of the substitution.
-This power (described in the full statement of Theorem \ref{thm:fibre size}) cannot be dropped in general, even for simple examples coming from constant length symbolic substitutions, see Example \ref{exp:subs not LI}.
+Since such systems are covered by the above results, this indeed holds, even in the wider framework of (compact Hausdorff) expansive \(L\)-sub pattern spaces with the local topology, and a form of converse as explained above also holds.